Skip to main content

 A Dutch M&A lawyer is involved in nearly every aspect of a transaction, from its inception to finalization, although they are not usually involved in setting the purchase price or the post-closing integration.
 Their specific functions include:

-• Preparing the target company for sale by ensuring that all corporate formalities have been properly completed, that relationships with third party vendors and suppliers have been properly formalized, and by identifying and, where possible, mitigating potential areas of risk.
+• Preparing the target company for sale by making sure that all corporate formalities have been properly completed, that relationships with third party vendors and suppliers have been properly formalized, and by identifying and, where possible, mitigating potential areas of risk.

 • Drafting and negotiating a financial advisor engagement letter, memorandum of understanding and confidentiality agreement.